 ADULT MOBILE CRISIS INTERVENTION (AMCI)

-Community Services Northwest provide community-based mobile crisis intervention services in Clark County for adults between 10 am and 10 pm, 7 days a week, 365 days a year, starting July 2018.
+Community Services Northwest provide community-based mobile crisis intervention services in Clark County for adults between 10 am and 10 pm, 7 days a week, 365 days a year.
 AMCI is a short-term service that provides a mobile face-to-face response to an adult (age 18 years and older) experiencing a behavioral health crisis.
 Interventions are administered for the purpose of identifying, assessing, treating, and stabilizing the situation and reducing immediate risk of danger to the individual or others.
 All adults residing in Clark County regardless of insurance are eligible for AMCI services.
 Access to this service is through the regional crisis line (800-626-8137),

 - Adult Mobile Crisis Intervention Technical Specifications